-classroom

-training sessions

-Individual Learning & Reflection / Self- paced All the student receives Canvas LMS login so they can refer to a range of videos, links, interactive training materials, E-Books in their own time.
-Trainer will provide quizzes to the students to complete in their own time and discuss the quizzes in the next session/s.
+This course will only be delivered and assessed in Victoria and not offered for interstate students.
+Delivery Mode Classroom Blended including classroom sessions, self-study and theory assessments at home and simulated workplace environment.
+Training support Training support is provided following the training session; or after the Learners may make individual appointments for training support if required. classroom Training support can be provided via face-to-face, phone, skype or email. training sessions Individual All the student receives Canvas LMS login so they can refer to a range of videos, links, Learning & interactive training materials, E-Books in their own time.
+Reflection / Self- Trainer will provide quizzes to the students to complete in their own time and discuss the paced quizzes in the next session/s.
 These quizzes are not recorded and main purpose is to prompt student on self-paced learning.
 Please refer the session plan for the further information.
-Completion of self-study will be checked by the trainer to guide student's progress in the

-Assessment unit but not recorded.
+Completion of self-study will be checked by the trainer to guide student's progress in the unit but not recorded.
 Trainers will ask students questions related to their self-study each week to make sure that students have gained the knowledge related to the quiz.
-Some assessment tasks need to be completed outside the classroom environment

-7.03003 especially theory assessments.
+Assessment Some assessment tasks need to be completed outside the classroom environment especially theory assessments.